Independent Woman: Independence Builds Barriers

 I know I’ve been one of those women.
 When I prided myself on being a strong independent woman, I thought I should and could do it all.
 I can’t.
 There’s always a trade off.
-I read recently in the book, “Taming your Alpha Bitch” about how we as women are trying to do some much that we’re always trading off one thing for another.
-They talked about how we women will finally get ahead in our business and we wake up and can’t button our jeans… or our relationship is thriving and our professional life is struggling.
+I read recently in the book, “Taming your Alpha Bitch” about how we as women are trying to do so much that we’re always trading off one thing for another.
+They talked about how we women will finally get ahead in our businesses, and then we wake up and can’t button our jeans.
+Or our relationship is thriving and our professional life is struggling.
 I soooo know the reality of these challenges.

 For all of us – men and women alike – it is our vulnerability and openness, combined with our willingness to give and receive that allow us to thrive in life and celebrate in love!